 She resides in Newton, MA with her husband Peter and daughter Sonya.
 Her daughter, Karen Douglas, died of suicide in October 2013 at the age of 18.
 Lila is interested in suicide prevention and efforts to reduce the stigma associated with mental illness.
-She would be honored to put her skill set and expertise to work for the Josh Anderson Foundation.
+She is honored to put her skill set and expertise to work for Our Minds Matter.

 Director, Intervention & Prevention Services of FCPS